 A quenelle is an oval-shaped dumpling and can be made with fish, meat, liver, or poultry.

-I make a Non-Quenelles and I call it that because I make mine without using the conventional ingredients, I use vegetables instead and shape them into an oval-shape reminiscent of a Quenelle!
+I make a Non-Quenelles and I call it that because I make mine without using the conventional ingredients.
+I use vegetables instead and shape them into an oval-shape reminiscent of a Quenelle!
+I like to use them in this soup because it adds an extra flare!
+It actually looks like a gynormous spider!
+Creepy for Halloween!

 2 tablespoon extra virgin olive oil